carlosp420/nymphalidae_diversification/MS_revised.md

 ## Discussion
 ### Effects of phylogenetic uncertainty on the performance of MEDUSA
-The MEDUSA method has been used to infer changes in net diversification rates along a phylogenetic tree.
+The MEDUSA method has been used to infer changes in net diversification rates in a phylogenetic tree.
 Since its publication [@alfaro2009] the results of using MEDUSA on a single tree, the maximum clade credibility tree, have been used for generation of hypotheses and discussion [e.g.
 @litman2011; @heikkila2012; @ryberg2012].